ros2/ros2_documentation/source/Installation/Linux-Development-Setup.rst

    sudo rosdep init
    rosdep update
-   rosdep install --from-paths src --ignore-src --rosdistro foxy -y --skip-keys "console_bridge fastcdr fastrtps rti-connext-dds-5.3.1 urdfdom_headers"
+   rosdep install --from-paths src --ignore-src --rosdistro rolling -y --skip-keys "console_bridge fastcdr fastrtps rti-connext-dds-5.3.1 urdfdom_headers"

 Install additional DDS implementations (optional)
 -------------------------------------------------

-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions `here <../DDS-Implementations>`.
+If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions `here <DDS-Implementations>`.

 Build the code in the workspace
 -------------------------------